Alumni & Friends

-William credits the faculty in the Department of Psychology as one of the key influences in his educational journey.
+William credits the faculty in the Department of Psychological Science as one of the key influences in his educational journey.
 The detailed instruction in the American Psychological Association’s (APA) style of writing from Dr. Pam Marek and the opportunity to be an undergraduate teaching assistant with Dr. Kalisha Hudgies-Smith helped William develop the skills he needed to not only succeed in his master’s program but to graduate with distinction.
 In looking forward, William is currently in a Ph.D. program at Capella University studying the psychology of learning, and his APA skills have already placed him at the top of his class.

 Hannah Dollinger, Class of 2016